 I reviewed my notes from our lengthy workshop sessions and, indeed, we did devote considerable time to analyzing and brainstorming the story’s last act.
 Interesting to hear from Simon that it was his new ending which convinced the execs at White Horse Pictures, which also includes Jeanne Elfant-Festa and Cassidy Hartmann, to option the screenplay.
 It’s a terrific story with well-drawn characters and a strong emotional core, and deserves to get produced as a movie.

 These Black List screenwriting workshops have proved to be remarkable on multiple fronts.
 Everyone who participates comes away galvanized creatively, so there’s that, but now we’re beginning to see the fruits of the writers’ shared labor translate into success in the marketplace.
 “The Wind at Spanish Needle” is the second Black List workshop script to find a home, the other being “The Longest Birthday” by Savion Einstein.

 Needless to say, I am proud to be involved as a mentor in the Black List screenwriting workshops and look forward to the next three mini-labs in Chicago (October 3-4), San Francisco (October 17-18), and Los Angeles (November 21-22).

 Simon is repped by Meyer Management.

-By my count, this is the 37th spec script sale in 2014.
+By my count, “The Wind at Spanish Needle” is the 46th spec script deal in 2015.